 Redesigning the internal space of the former keepers’ cottages, now the visitor centre, will allow for improved visitor toilets.
 A new internal lift to the first floor will also be provided.

 There will be a new lightweight ground floor extension to the south west, sea-facing side of the lighthouse, creating flexible classroom/exhibition space.

 To the south east, an extension creating a covered structure that can be opened to the elements providing indoor/outdoor learning/exhibition space will be created.

 And a ground floor extension to the north east, sea-facing side, of the visitor centre will provide retail space.

 The project is expected to cost around £2.7 million.

 When is it happening?

-A Stage Two application has been submitted to the HLF - if successful, we will secure £2.1m of funding and work is then expected to begin late 2017.
+A Stage Two application will be submitted to the HLF in June 2018 - if successful, we will secure £2.1m of funding and work is then expected to begin spring 2019.